-They suggest that this could explain the results of the ACCORD study, which seemed to show that "tight control" resulted in higher mortality, although further analysis showed that the patients who did worse were those who tried to get their A1cs down but didn’t succeed.
+They suggest that this could explain the results of the ACCORD study, which seemed to show that "tight control" resulted in higher mortality, although further analysis showed that the patients who did worse were those who tried to get their A1C levels down but didn't succeed.
 Many of these patients used insulin to try to do so.

-The authors of this paper suggest that the problem was nutrient overload in the heart cells in a subset of overweight and obese patients using insulin to overcome the IR, thus overloading the cells with glucose.
+The authors of this paper suggest that the problem was nutrient overload in the heart cells in a subset of overweight and obese patients using insulin to overcome the insulin resistance, thus overloading the cells with glucose.
 And they point out that if a subset of patients in a big trial are harmed by some treatment, the potential benefit of a treatment in other subsets of patients will be masked.